MrMechanics/solFEM_v3/README.md

 should be a free open source FEM program which you can start up on your computer and quickly find the stiffness of a simple structure.

-The code is written in python primarily to be easy to read, so it is meant to be a resource for students or engineers who wish to dig into FEM code and build more intuition for how the finite element method works.
+The code is written in python primarily to be easy to read, so it also is meant to be a resource for students or engineers who wish to dig into FEM code and build more intuition for how the finite element method works.
 Maybe even use parts of this code as inspiration for their own FEM code.